I was on a 14 hour plane ride last week and it had what I considered a scary amount of turbulence.

 If you really want the outcome and the results of sticking to it, you will.
 It’s not always easy; it’s not always comfortable; it’s not always peaceful.

-Change is hard and then it gets easier.
+Change is hard but then it gets easier.
 And then it gets hard again, and then it gets easier.
 And this pattern will continue until it levels off and it will be easier more often than not.

 Today’s recipe is yummy yum to the umpteenth degree.